JavaScript Interpreter

 Input

-A JavaScript Interpreter block accepts any JSON object as its input, without the need to declare the object structure.
+In general, a JavaScript Interpreter block accepts any JSON object as its input, but normally the code depends on the presence of specific contents.

-However, explicitly declaring the structure of the input object by mapping its top-level keys to keys of the output of upstream blocks or to keys of the workflow input—if its format has been defined—has two effects:
+It is possible to explicitly declare the structure of the input object, either in the code, in version 1.0.0, or defining input variables and mapping them to top-level keys of the output of upstream blocks or to keys of the workflow's input—if this has been described.
+This has two effects:

-• In the validation panel inside the Functional tab of the properties pop-up to have a template of the input object.
+- Validate the code, because the validation panel inside the Functional tab of the properties pop-up provides a template of the input object.

-The declaration of the structure and the sources of the input object is done in the Input tab of the block properties pop-up.
+The input variables are managed in the Input tab of the block properties pop-up.

 Block properties